fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

-## Steps for those redelegating with the Fetch.ai Browser Extension Wallet
+## To redelegate using the Fetch.ai Browser Extension Wallet:

 <img src="../images/redel_to_browser_extension_wallet.png" alt="How to redelegate with the Fetch.ai browser extension wallet" class="center" style="display: block; margin-left: auto; margin-right: auto;width:400px;">